 6. Restart your computer.

-7. If, after the restart, the high disk usage behavior still exists, then proceed and disable the following services and restart your computer:
+7. If, after the restart, the high disk usage behavior still exists, then proceed and disable one –by –one the rest services mentioned on the above list and restart your computer.

 * Note: If, after disabling the "Windows Search" service, the high disk usage issue was resolved, then try to:

 - Enable the "Windows Search" service and

 - Rebuild Search Index.